Openscapes/2025-fred-hutch/github-clinic/sara.md

 *Note that this image lives in the folder one level above our `github-clinic` folder, and we indicate that with the two periods `..`*

 Your turn!
-Change or add something in Markdown and make another commit: write a human-readable commit message, and press the green button to commit changes.
+Change or **add** something in Markdown and make another commit: write a human-readable commit message, and press the green button to commit changes.

 ## NOTES

 It's a lot to get familiar with markdown if you haven't used it previously!

+### additional notes